-- To enhance communication, related departments (Investor Relations, Corporate Development, Financial & Accounting, General Affairs) share information at liaison meetings.
+- To enhance communication, related departments (Investor Relations, Corporate Development, Financial & Accounting, General Affairs, Sustainability Management) share information at liaison meetings.

 - Comments and feedback gained through investor relations activities are summarized into reports.
 The director in charge of Public Relations & Investor Relations reports to the Executive Committee and the Board of Directors regularly.